 Last but not least, The Cradle at Pinehurst Resort has been an overwhelming smash hit with all golfers, but with the millennial crowd in particular.
 Golfers can plunk down $50 and play as many holes as they like on the Hanse-designed, par-3 layout.
 The Cradle is now a “must play” at the resort — 789 yards of the most fun you’ll enjoy on a golf course.

+This recent golf boom has been a blessing for the industry and should help continue to grow the sport.
 All this adds up to good news for the game of golf and the Sandhills in particular.
 So, this winter, when you’re ready to get out and play, come visit the Home of American Golf …. which we could also affectionately refer to as golf’s “winter wonderland.”
 And check out the latest packages and deals.